 It’s true that American history and legal buffs love our town, but we’re not just the nation’s capital!
 DC is a vibrant and diverse city in its own right.
 DC is a geographically small city, easily traversable on our extensive metro system, by foot, by bike, or by car.
 (Remember, residents, get free parking!)
-We have recently been named the nineteenth best place to live in America (2019) by U.S. News & World Report - compared not only to other cities but all places to live!
+We have recently been named the 39th best place to live in America (2023) by U.S. News & World Report - compared not only to other cities but all places to live!
 There are a myriad of activities, events, and things to do in Washington, DC, but here are a few highlights:

 Local sports teams